Nouthetic counseling: Organizations

-There are also many Biblical Counseling organizations that were created outside the United States.
+There are also many biblical counseling organizations that were created outside the United States.

 Debate within the Christian community

-Nouthetic counseling has been criticized as narrowly conceived, with a confrontational focus upon sin and behavior, which fails to deal adequately with emotion, grief, and suffering, and which lacks understanding of complex human motivations.
+Nouthetic counseling has been criticized as narrowly conceived, with a confrontational focus upon sin and behavior.
+Critics believe that it fails to deal adequately with emotion, grief, and suffering, and that it lacks understanding of complex human motivations.

 Clinton and Ohlschlager describe what they call the historic debate between nouthetic counselors and integrationists.
 Nouthetic counselors, they say, argue that truth can only be known as revealed in the Scriptures.
 According to an article published by the Spring Christian Counseling Center, secular counseling and psychology are primarily pseudosciences which only can be transformed into "true" sciences within the framework of faith-based Christian dialog.

 Integrationists argue that God reveals his truth universally.
 This includes general revelation, or what they define as truth known by scientific investigation, as well as truth known by special revelation in Christ.
 Clinton and Ohlschlager express their belief that "shrill criticism and rancorous debate" are ill-suited to the mission of uplifting Christ as the model for counseling.

-Christian counselor and psychologist, and leading proponent of the rival "community model", Larry Crabb, states that Adams compares behavior patterns "with his understanding of biblical behavior patterns, and commands change".
+Larry Crabb, a Christian counselor and psychologist, and leading proponent of the rival "community model", states that Adams compares behavior patterns "with his understanding of biblical behavior patterns, and commands change".
 Crabb agrees with Adams that obedience to God's commands is "absolutely necessary for effective Christian living", but takes issue with what he sees as Adams' apparent belief that this is the "single key ingredient for spiritual growth".
 Crabb believes that this neglects what he refers to as the "'insides' of the behaving person", particularly "the person's assumption system and his evaluation of situations based on his assumptions".

 Christians also debate the causes of mental illness and the extent of demonic influence on counselees.
 Three different views as to the origin of mental illness emphasize respectively: